mikegowen/react-starter/README.md

 …
  ```

  These are the command line scripts we can run to develop and build our app.
 We can run them by typing `npm start` and `npm run build` respectively.
-The `start` script tells `webpack` that we're going to be developing and to watch for changes.
-The `build` script outputs our final bundled files to `/dist`.
+The `start` script tells `webpack` that we’re going to be developing and to watch for changes.
+The `build` script outputs our final bundled files to `/public`.

 **--hot** – Reload the browser automatically whenever a change is made to our app.<br />
 **--mode** – Development or production.